-- Our strong Key Person system helps children know that there is one special person with whom they can form a secure and trusting relationship in order that they might develop self-confidence, a sense of well-being and the ability to take risks in their learning.
+- Our Key Person system helps children know that there is one special person with whom they can form a secure and trusting relationship in order that they might develop self-confidence, a sense of well-being and the ability to take risks in their learning.
 The key person will get to know your child's likes, dislikes, fears and interests by spending time with them, being interested in them and discovering their learning style.
 We have a strong focus on co-regulation, where adults build a close relationship with children to help them regulate their emotions, thoughts and behaviour to enable them to learn.
 Strategies from emotion coaching training are consistently used by all staff to help children identify their emotions. - Where we have concerns or questions about a child's emotional and social development, the Key Person will complete an assessment using well-being and involvement scales - We focus on developing empathy to help other children understand and build relationships with children with SEND.
 We support all children to understand that children with SEND are part of our Nursery family, they just learn differently.
-It is wonderful to see that Grandpont children are accepting, kind and supportive

-Grandpont's Equality and Diversity Policy was reviewed in 2021.
+Grandpont's Equality and Diversity Policy was reviewed in 2022.
 This sets out our commitment that no one will receive less favourable facilities or treatment on the grounds of a protected characteristic, including disability.
-Key objectives for 2021-22 are:
+Key objectives for 2022-23 are:

-- To provide information for staff, parents/carers and children to understand behaviour and communications developmental stages to prevent inappropriate escalation of language of bullying and harassment - To audit equality provision to identify gaps - To celebrate cultural capital diversity with particular regard to the needs of vulnerable groups - To monitor how well children who may be disadvantaged and those with SEND are included in all aspects of school life
+- To provide information for staff, parents/carers and children to understand behaviour and communications developmental stages to prevent inappropriate escalation of language of bullying and harassment - To celebrate cultural capital diversity with particular regard to the needs of vulnerable groups - To monitor how well children who may be disadvantaged and those with SEND are included in all aspects of school life